Best Practices

 Most marketing is transactional: “We have a product; you should buy it.”
 Personalization flips the script to: “We saw you liked X, so we tailored Y just for you.”

 When you use data to personalize content, you move away from being a vendor and toward being a curator.
-High-performing brands are now using hyper-personalization to show customers they aren’t just a row in a spreadsheet.
+High-performing brands are now using hyper-personalization to show customers they are not just a row in a spreadsheet.
 This emotional connection is the bedrock of long-term customer loyalty.

 Reducing Decision Fatigue